MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 * Provide physics engine friendly geometry as quads
 * Accelerate development by avoiding the need to write similar algorithms

-Currently Scene Understanding is available as an __experimental__ feature.
-It is integrated into MRTK as a [spatial observer](SpatialAwarenessGettingStarted.md#register-observers) called [`WindowsSceneUnderstandingObserver`](xref:Microsoft.MixedReality.Toolkit.WindowsSceneUnderstanding.Experimental.WindowsSceneUnderstandingObserver).
+Scene Understanding is available as an __experimental__ feature starting from MRTK 2.6.
+It is integrated into MRTK as a [spatial observer](spatial-awareness-getting-started.md#register-observers) called [`WindowsSceneUnderstandingObserver`](xref:Microsoft.MixedReality.Toolkit.WindowsSceneUnderstanding.Experimental.WindowsSceneUnderstandingObserver).
 Scene Understanding works both with the Legacy XR pipeline and the XR SDK pipeline.
 In both cases the `WindowsSceneUnderstandingObserver` is used.

 ## Observer overview